 I was committed to breaking down the walls of isolation and creating something that was designed to be inclusive.
 What if there was a community committed to including others, without prejudice, even if our viewpoints or beliefs are not mirrored?
 Imagine the conversations, relationships and possibilities that could come from such a community!

 I began connecting with others on Instagram.
 I was drawn to the beauty in their photos, the power in their words and the sense of acceptance within the Instagram community.
 From my place of disconnection and frustration, I began to build new friendships with people from all over the world through my iPhone.

 What if we all assembled for one cause in order to break down the divides that exist?
 Ever seen A Bug’s Life?
 The little ants never knew how powerful they were until they realized their strength as a whole.

 If we could gather people from everywhere, we could take the message of love and make it loud ... real loud!
 This movement could not only connect us all socially but also create moments in time that would allow us to gather physically and meet each other face-to-face.
 That would allow us to build true, authentic, lasting relationships!
-This would be a community committed to helping each other develop in ability and mobilize to serve the community for the sole purpose of sharing the message of love, which is anchored in the truth of the gospel!
+This would be a community committed to helping each other develop in ability and mobilize to serve the community.

 I spent months on late night phone calls, emails, FaceTime and Skype chats sharing the vision.
 One by one, people said yes!
 Yes to a movement of love!
 We began to assemble a global team that would help share the message of Socality.

 Socality believes that you matter simply because you exist and that you should belong first.
 We are passionate about the fact that you are never alone.
-God never designed us to be deleted from community.
-When asked if Socality is Christian, we unashamedly and boldly respond, "yes!"
-We are not watering down the message of Christ, but rather the opposite.
-We are committed to bringing the heartbeat of God to humanity.
+We were never designed to be deleted from community.